Ampersand (&)

 Ellipses

-Ellipses help telegraph to people that an action they want to execute requires another step before it's completed.
+Ellipses indicate that an action requires another step before it's completed.
 The visual cue offered by an ellipsis allows people to explore your software without fear of taking an action prematurely.

 An additional step is required to complete that specific action.